Paper Submission

 Instructions for the Authors

-In the first page of the manuscript, authors should provide the following information:
+On the first page of the manuscript, the author(s) should provide the following information:

-• Address, phone and fax numbers as well as email address of the corresponding author
+• Address, phone, and email address of each author

 • Acknowledgements (if applicable)